Skip to Content

 Currently, there are two ways to upload certificates: the first is directly uploading the certificate file, and the second is manually entering the certificate text information.

-Directly Uploading a File
+Directly Upload a File

 • Required: The website’s certificate file (cer/crt/pem format).
 The text format of the file is as follows: